Alexander Engelhard

-Alexander Engelhard (born 26 September 1972 in Ulm) is a German miller and politician for the CSU and a member of the Bundestag, the federal diet since 2021.
+Alexander Engelhard (born 26 September 1972) is a German miller and politician of the Christian Social Union of Bavaria (CSU) who has been serving as a member of the German Bundestag since 2021.

-Life
+Early life and career

 Engelhard was born 1972 in the West German city of Ulm.
 Following his graduation from Technical High School in Ulm, Engelhard did an apprenticeship as a miller.
 After that he studied at the technical colleges in Neu-Ulm and Ulm and received a degree in industrial engineering.
 In 2001, Engelhard took over the old family business (Engelhardmühle) in Weißenhorn-Attenhofen and converted it into one of first organic mills in Germany.